TIMS Resources

 An Overview of FEES

-The American Speech-Language-Hearing Association (ASHA) provides an overview of FEES including its history, indications, contraindications, procedure, precautions, and more.
-Learn more here.
+The American Speech-Language-Hearing Association provides an overview of FEES including its history, indications, contraindications, procedure, precautions, and more.

 State Guidelines

-Tutorial on Clinical Practice for Use of FEES with Adult Populations: Part 1
+Tutorial: Clinical Practice for Use of FEES with Adult Populations - Pt 1

-Tutorial on Clinical Practice for Use of FEES with Pediatric Populations: Part 2
+Tutorial: Clinical Practice for Use of FEES with Pediatric Populations - Pt 2

 Guidelines for Training and Competency for Adult FEES